By Melissa Schill

 “We offer electives now in world religions … but I think the fact that now we have someone dedicated to world religions is going to mean that we can offer more of those courses and make them a higher profile for our students,” Dean of Biblical and Theological Studies David Capes said.
 “As Wheaton students think about the world they’re stepping into, where all these religions are present, they need to have some sort of working intelligent knowledge of them.”

 Wheaton once offered a major in world religions.
 Anthropology professor Brian Howell, who began teaching at Wheaton in 2001 when the program was offered, said it was a difficult program to support in isolation.
-“I’m very hopeful that this time we can be more intentional about supporting [the study of world religion] from places like anthropology so that there is more of a well coordinated support [system],” Howell said.
+“I’m very hopeful that this time we can be more intentional about supporting from places like anthropology so that there is more of a well coordinated support ,” Howell said.

 Regardless of whether a student’s major directly corresponds to world religion studies or not, Capes and Howell agree that understanding religious traditions around the globe is pertinent for every student in our day and age.